-For the benefit of new readers, and as a reminder for anyone who was around last year, here’s a quick résumé of the rules…
+For the benefit of new readers, and as a reminder for anyone who was around in previous years, here’s a quick résumé of the rules…

 The categories tend to change slightly each year to better reflect what I’ve been reading during the year.

 This year, there will be Honourable Mentions and a Winner in each of the following categories:

 Modern Crime Fiction/Thriller

 Modern Literary Fiction

 Book of the Year 2022

 I guarantee to read the author’s next book even if I have to buy it myself!